jasonkneen/mcpsx/README.md

-# VScode Extension
+# VSCode Extension

-The Extension is open-source and at https://github.com/jasonkneen/copilot-mcspx and in the mcspx-tweaks branch
+The Extension is open-source and at https://github.com/jasonkneen/mcpz-vscode and in the mcspx-tweaks branch

 # mcpz cli